Nikita-Mishraa/QuickQuote/README.md

 # QuickQuote
-QuoteJar is a minimal random quote generator that serves small moments of inspiration and reflection.
-With a single click, it pulls a new quote from a curated list and displays it in a calm, distraction-free interface.
-Built with vanilla HTML, CSS, and JavaScript
+QuickQuote is a simple web app that displays a random quote every time you click a button.
+Built using HTML, CSS, and JavaScript, it’s designed to be lightweight, minimal, and easy to use.
+It’s a small project to practice DOM manipulation, event handling, and basic JavaScript logic while creating something visually pleasant and interactive.